AkRypt/Erika-chan-ChatBot/README.md

 # Erika-chan-ChatBot
-It is a ChatBot made using if-else ladder and .matches() method of Java.
+It is a ChatBot which takes in
+Keyboard input and voice input as well and gives a response.
+Is trained upto some extent.